drakensoftware/magicmock/README.md

 # 🧙♂️ MagicMock for Jest: Automated Function Mocking

+# ⚠️ Deprecation Notice

+The **MagicMock** project is no longer maintained.

+You can achieve the same functionality (recording and replaying mocks) with [PollyJS](https://netflix.github.io/pollyjs/), which provides a more complete and actively maintained solution.

+We recommend migrating to **PollyJS** for all new and existing projects.

+Thank you for using MagicMock! 🙏

+---

 MagicMock is like a *smart recording device* for your software tests.
 Here's what it does in plain terms:

 1. **First Test Run**